Klamath Agency, Oregon

-Klamath Agency is an unincorporated community in Klamath County, Oregon, United States, on Oregon Route 62 where Agency Creek enters Crooked Creek.
+Klamath Agency is an unincorporated community in Klamath County, Oregon, United States.
+The community is located on Oregon Route 62, adjacent to the confluence of Agency Creek and Crooked Creek.
+The Klamath Agency is now home to the Sage Community Charter School.

+History

 Klamath Agency was an Indian agency for the Klamath Indian Reservation established May 12, 1866, on the shore of Agency Lake.
-The current site of the former agency is 3 mi north of that location.
+The current location of the former agency is 3 mi north of that site.
 The Klamath Reservation was terminated in 1961, but the community at Klamath Agency still exists.
-Klamath Agency post office was established in 1878 and ran until 1965, when the mail was instead routed to Chiloquin.
+The Klamath Agency post office was established in 1878 and operated until 1965, when the mail was instead routed to Chiloquin.

 In 1870, there was a sawmill at the agency; it burned down in 1911.
 In the 1890s, Klamath Agency was the site of two Indian boarding schools—one for boys and one for girls.

 In 1945, Ray Enouf Field was dedicated at the agency.
 The airfield was named in honor of the only Klamath Indian to die in World War II.
-Raymond L. Enouf was a Marine private first class, who was killed while acting as a medic in the front lines during the Battle of Iwo Jima.
+Raymond L. Enouf was a Marine private first class, who was killed while acting as a medic on the front lines during the Battle of Iwo Jima.

-The Klamath Agency is now home of the Sage Community Charter School.